People joining our register must:

 If you’re pregnant…

-…you can join our register, but you won’t be able to donate until your baby is a year old.
+…you can join our register, but you won’t be able to donate until your baby is six months old (it will be longer if you're breastfeeding).
 Oh, and congratulations!

 Not eligible to join?